fedcloud-eu/vault-doc/_sources/quickstart.rst.txt

 Quickstart
 ==========

-Just install FedCloud client, get an access token and you can use Secret management service.
+Just install the latest version of `FedCloud client <https://fedcloudclient.fedcloud.eu/>`_, get an access token from `EGI Check-in Token Portal <https://aai.egi.eu/token>`_ and you can use Secret management service.
 No additional setting required.
 The basic commands are as follows:

 * Create a secret object ``my_app_secrets`` in Secret management service, store MySQL and admin passwords in the